The iPad Air 5: The Latest Apple iPad Air Is Excellent, Yet It May Not Be Your Best Choice

 Similar to Previous Models

 The new iPad Air is basically last year’s iPad Pro in the body of the previous iPad Air.
 The two are almost identical, the only difference being the screen size.
-The new 13-inch model is larger in every dimension and about a third of a pound heavier than the 11-inch Air, which is the same size and weight as the previous Air.
+The new 13-inch iPad Air features a high-resolution Liquid Retina display, making it larger in every dimension and about a third of a pound heavier than the 11-inch Air, which is the same size and weight as the previous Air.

 Performance

-Both new Air models have the same M2 chip as the old Pro, and in my testing, they perform almost the same.
+Both new Air models have the same M2 chip as the old Pro.
+This chip powers Apple Intelligence, significantly enhancing user experience with its speed and performance capabilities.
+In my testing, they performed almost the same.
 It’s a fast and reliable chip, but the new M4 chip in this year’s Pro is much faster in benchmark tests.
 The screen, battery life, and rear camera are the same—it’s just a spec bump on the same device.

 In my testing, the only change from the previous Air is that Apple has moved the front-facing camera to the center of the landscape edge.
 This is a big improvement, as you won’t appear to be looking up and away from the screen during video calls.
 It’s a change that should have been made years ago.
 If you do buy an Air, I would recommend this model over the previous generation just for the camera placement.